kuba-bootstrap/bootstrap/README.md

 ## Bug tracker

 Have a bug or a feature request?
-[Please open a new issue] (https://github.com/kuba-bootstrap/bootstrap/issues?state=open).
+[Please open a new issue](https://github.com/kuba-bootstrap/bootstrap/issues?state=open).
 Before opening any issue, please search for existing issues.